-The Art Academy Security Officers provided by Allied Universal Security Service are a uniformed and unarmed authority that maintains a highly visible and vigilant presence as a proactive measure to deter potential criminal activity and other unacceptable behaviors.
-When necessary, Allied Universal Security Service provides rapid communications to the appropriate public safety agency through the local 911 call center to ensure that appropriate help has been summoned.
+The AAC Security Officers provided by Merchant Security Service are a uniformed and unarmed authority that maintains a highly visible and vigilant presence as a proactive measure to deter potential criminal activity and other unacceptable behaviors.
+When necessary, Merchant Security Service provides rapid communications to the appropriate public safety agency through the local 911 call center to ensure that appropriate help has been summoned.

-The Art Academy Security Officers have the authority to ask persons for identification to determine whether or not individuals have lawful or legitimate business on campus property.
+The AAC Security Officers have the authority to ask persons for identification to determine whether or not individuals have lawful or legitimate business on campus property.
 However, they are not police officers and do not possess arrest authority.
 Our security department maintains a highly professional working relationship with the Cincinnati Police Department, meeting with them and other local organizations and businesses monthly to discuss recent crime and safety statistics compiled from neighborhood reports.
 All crime victims and witnesses are strongly encouraged to immediately report the crime to our security officers, school officials, and the Cincinnati Police Department.
-Prompt reporting will assure timely warning notices on campus and timely disclosure of crime statistics, which will help determine the existence of patterns of crime with regard to particular locations, methods, or assailants and thus alert the school community to potential danger.
+Prompt reporting will assure timely warning notices on campus and timely disclosure of crime statistics, which will help determine the existence of patterns of crime regarding particular locations, methods, or assailants and thus alert the school community to potential danger.
 Prompt reporting is important in matters of public safety.